-The integration of growing shares of RE during the energy transition increases the need for energy storage.

-Figure 9-11 display various electricity, heat and gas storage technologies, and their growth over the transition, along with the respective hourly utilisation profiles in 2050.
+The integration of growing shares of RE during the energy transition increases the need for energy storage utilisation.
+Figure 9 - Figure 11 display various electricity, heat and gas storage technologies and their growth over the transition along with the respective hourly utilisation profiles in 2050.
 Different types of battery applications are the key technologies for short-term electricity storage.
 Electricity storage technologies are mainly stationary prosumer and utility-scale battery storage, supplemented by Vehicle-to-Grid storage.